joliet/joliet.github.io/_projects/discovery-project.md

 ---

-A few examples of UX workshops I've designed and conducted.
+A few examples of UX workshops I've designed and facilitated.

 ---

 #### Design Thinking

-I was asked to assist in leading a design thinking workshop for the 'Hack Your Eduction' Spring Breakthrough course in collaboration with two faculty and two other members of my team.
-Specifically, my role was provide guidance for ideation techniques and to help students design a usability test appropriate for their prototype.
+I was asked to assist in leading a design thinking workshop for the 'Hack Your Eduction' Spring Breakthrough course in collaboration with two faculty and two members of my team.
+Specifically, my role was to provide guidance for ideation techniques and to help students design a usability test appropriate for their prototype.
 A working knowledge of many techniques for ideation and testing was required as I wouldn't know the details of the project until I stepped into the classroom - ideas were rapidly evolving.

 The students had chosen a project to promote the adoption of open educational resources which they hoped would make course materials more affordable and accessible should more faculty adopt them.
 They had designed a series of promotional assets.
 I suggested they test these materials in two ways - with a five-second test to validate the effectiveness of their messages, and with role playing to ensure their messages would resonate with faculty.